Continuity properties of measurable group cohomology: Agreement with other cohomology theories

 The fifth row of the table above is the conjunction of Theorems 2 and 4 from Wigner~\cite{Wig73}, and we refer the reader there for the proof (and also a precise explanation of Property F).
 Let us recall for reference that it implies, in particular, isomorphisms

 whenever $A$ is discrete and $G$ is finite-dimensional.

-The third and fourth rows correspond to Theorems E and F respectively.
+The third and fourth rows correspond to the conclusion of Theorem E for locally compact and locally contractible modules.
 Their proofs will be completed in Section~\ref{sec:compar-complete}, but before leaving this section we will establish some preliminary special cases of them that will be needed in the mean time.

 The first of these is a direct consequence of Theorems B and C.

 \begin{prop} If $G$ is compact and $A$ is discrete then $\rmH_\m^\ast(G,A) \cong \rmH^\ast_\rm{ss}(G,A) \cong \rmH^\ast_\rm{cs}(G,A)$. \end{prop}